itxmubi/Flutter-Packages-Implementation/README.md

 This project is for practice purpose and i will test different packages from [pub.dev](https://pub.dev) and implement their Examples to get results.

+# Note: This project is not using any state management

 ## Following are the packages that are implemeted in this Project.

 ![Alt Text](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)